Tuning the terahertz response of liquids by creating polar many-body excitations

 Here $\epsilon(\nu,c_e) = \epsilon'(\nu,c_e)+i \epsilon''(\nu,c_e)$ and $\epsilon_\text{neat}(\nu)=\epsilon_\text{neat}'(\nu) + i \epsilon_\text{neat}''(\nu)$ is the dielectric function of the liquid containing solvated electrons and of the neat liquid, respectively; $N_A$ is Avogadro's constant and $\alpha_\text{el}$ is the polarizability of a solvated electron with the elementary charge $e$ and the electronic mass $m$.
 The damping time of the polaron oscillations in alcohols is on the order of $T_2 \geq 100$ ps and, thus, the local friction rate $\gamma$ is small compared to the damping of $\epsilon_\text{neat}$.
 In the following, we set $\gamma = 0$, making the polarizability $\alpha_\text{el}$ a real quantity (Eq.~\eqref{eq:alphareal}).
 The line shape of the polaron resonance is given by $-\text{Im}[\epsilon(\nu)^{-1}]=\epsilon'(\nu)[\epsilon'(\nu)^2+\epsilon''(\nu)^2]^{-1}$.

-The fact that the frequency of the polaron response is directly dependent on $\epsilon(\nu,c_e)$, means that there is an indirect mechanism for manipulating polaronic behaviour via the electron concentration $c_e$, which is itself directly controllable by the femtosecond ionization pulse.
-In this sense, it is possible to take two liquids with distinct dielectric functions, and drive them such that their polaron frequency is rendered \textit{indistinguishable}.
-That is, we are able to create \textit{polar impostorons}.
+The polaron frequency $\nu_0$ depends on $\epsilon(\nu,c_e)$ and has been tuned over a frequency range of some 5 octaves (0.2 to 6 THz) by changing the electron concentration $c_e$ in water and different alcohols \cite{GH21B,SI22B,Runge2023}.
+This indirect mechanism for manipulating polaronic behaviour via $c_e$ is itself directly controllable by the femtosecond ionization pulse.
+In this sense, it is possible to take two liquids with distinct dielectric functions, and drive them such that their polaron frequency becomes identical.
+Within this spectrally limited context, they become indistinguishable.
+In the spirit of \cite{mccaulDrivenImpostersControlling2020}, we refer to these frequency aligned quasiparticles as \textit{polar impostorons}.

 To analyze this scenario, we first invert Eq.~\eqref{eq:ClausiusMossotti} to express the electron concentration in terms of the dielectric functions and polarizability:

 with $\alpha_\text{el}$ given by Eq.~\eqref{eq:alphareal}.
 At the frequency $\nu = \nu_0$, $\epsilon'(\nu_0,c_e)=0$, leading to